findgriffin/hactar/README.md

 A **task** is an action with a 'due' date/time.

-* A task is completed when it has a finish time.
+* A task is completed when it has a finish time that is in the past.
 * A task may also have a start time, points or priority.

 An **event** is an action with a start and/or finish time and has 3 states:

 * latent
 * ongoing
-* complete
+* completed

 In the future **memes** and **actions** may be linked (eg. actions may have sub-actions).